osg-htc/docs/docs/data/stashcache/install-cache.md

 decreasing access latency.

 !!! note
-    The cache service must be registered with the OSG if it is to be used by clients.
-You may start the registration procedure prior to finishing the installation by contacting <support@opensciencegrid.org>
+    The _cache_ service must be registered with the OSG if it is to be used by clients.
+You may start registration procedure prior to finishing the installation by [using this link](#registering-the-cache) along with the basic information like:
-    with the following details:

     * Resource name and hostname.
     * Administrative and security contact.

-    Follow the [registration documentation](/common/registration.md) for more information.
+    Detailed walkthrough of the process is described [here](#registering-the-cache).

 ## Installation prerequisites for the Cache